lobotomyp0p/jojo-wiki-network/README.md

 I've written some code to scrape specific pages on the [JoJo's Bizarre Adventure Wiki](http://jojo.wikia.com) for characters and the episodes or chapters they appear in.
 I then merge the list with itself to generate a new list of characters who are connected by appearing in the same episode or chapter.
 Lastly I draw network diagrams for all parts and for each part individually.

+Check out the [notebook](https://github.com/lobotomyp0p/jojo-wiki-network/blob/master/jojo_scrape_bs4.ipynb) to see how it works.

 # details<a id="sec-2" name="sec-2"></a>